VectorInstitute/ai-deployment-bootcamp/reference_implementations/gcp/README.md

 ### 1. Build

-First, one some other location in your machine, clone the `bart-large-mnli` repo which contains the model from huggingface (it will take some time to donwload it):
+First, one some other location in your machine, clone the `bart-large-mnli` repo which contains the model from huggingface (it will take some time to download it):
 ```shell
 git clone https://huggingface.co/facebook/bart-large-mnli
 ```